artturibyte/slingshot-game/README.md

 ## Controls

-- Use the mouse to pull back the slingshot and aim.
+- Use the mouse to aim.
-- Release the mouse button to launch the bird.
+- Release the mouse button to launch.

-## Assets

-Make sure to add your image and sound files in the `assets/images` and `assets/sounds` directories, respectively.

-## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements for the game.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.